The New England Journal of Medicine May 21, 2009

 Death or myocardial infarction at 6 months

-Key result: Early revascularization was associated with a significant reduction in the composite endpoint of death or myocardial infarction compared to a conservative management strategy.
+Key result: The invasive strategy significantly reduced the composite of death or myocardial infarction at 6 months compared to the non-invasive strategy.

 2001